RSA Cipher

 By definition in a public key cipher the attacker has always access to the encryption key.

-If the attacker knows the whole set of possible plaintexts then he can then construct a dictionary of all the possible ciphertexts using the public key.
+If the attacker knows the whole set of possible plaintexts then he can then construct a dictionary of all the ciphertexts using the public key.

 Padding Schemes

 One common solution to the above issues is to introduce some random factor as padding to the original message.
-The recipient should be able to remove the randoms factor after decryption.
+The recipient should be able to remove the factor after decryption.

 Popular padding schemes:

-- PKCS#1 v1.5: Specified in PKCS#1 v1.5 standard and probably the most popular.
+- PKCS#1 v1.5: specified in PKCS#1 v1.5 standard and probably the most popular.

-- OAEP (Optimal Asymmetric Encryption Padding): Specified in PKCS#1 v2.0.
+- OAEP (Optimal Asymmetric Encryption Padding): specified in PKCS#1 v2.0.

 Failures